Eaglewolf77/sovereign-platform/docs/adr/ADR-001-kubernetes-distribution.md

 - On-premise deployment on Hyper-V
 - GitOps-driven operations (ArgoCD)
-- Low operational overhead due to limited available time
-- Strong security posture aligned with zero-trust principles
 - Compatibility with Cilium (CNI), Longhorn (storage), and other cloud-native components
-- Long-term maintainability and scalability
+- Identity-first architecture with external OIDC provider (Keycloak)
+- Incremental, step-by-step development
+- Full control over system components for learning and debugging

-The platform is intended to evolve into a sovereign, identity-first system with minimal manual intervention.
+The platform is developed as a long-term project with a focus on understanding, maintainability, and architectural clarity.

-Key requirements:

-- Minimal configuration drift
-- Declarative management where possible
-- Stable and predictable upgrades
-- Good support for OIDC integration and RBAC

-The following options are considered:
+Options considered:

+- Kubernetes on AlmaLinux (kubeadm-based)
 - k3s
-- Talos Linux (with Kubernetes)
+- Talos Linux
-- kubeadm-based cluster

 ---

 ## Decision

-Talos Linux is selected as the Kubernetes distribution for the platform.
+Kubernetes will be deployed on AlmaLinux using a kubeadm-based setup.

 ---

 ## Rationale

-Talos Linux provides:
+AlmaLinux with kubeadm provides:

-- Immutable, API-driven operating system
+- Full control over the operating system and Kubernetes components
-- No SSH access, reducing attack surface
+- Standard, upstream Kubernetes experience
-- Fully declarative configuration model
+- Familiar operational model (SSH, systemd, package management)
-- Strong alignment with GitOps principles
-- Reduced operational overhead once deployed
-- Predictable upgrades and lifecycle management
+- Flexibility for troubleshooting and iterative development

-This aligns closely with the platform principles:
+This aligns with the current phase of the platform:

-- Identity-first: Reduced reliance on node-level access
-- GitOps-driven: Declarative infrastructure and cluster state
-- Secure-by-default: Minimal OS surface and enforced patterns
-- Low operational overhead: Simplified maintenance model
+- Prioritizes learning and transparency over abstraction
+- Enables step-by-step implementation
+- Avoids hidden complexity from opinionated distributions

 ---